cylc/cylc-admin/docs/feb2020-workshop-notes.md

 ## Feb 2020 Cylc Workshop Notes
+Hilary Oliver

-(Points noted mostly in the order they arose in discussions; to be organised later)
+Points noted mostly in the order they arose in discussions.
+I'll attempt to distil a summary report from this later

 ## Monday

 - (DM) cross-user functionality is essential for 8.0
+  - can J-Hub do it out of the box?
+  - expose via the UI?

 - (DM) apparently not all J-Hub internal communication is secure yet.
 Need to investigate and check latest release